 - You will receive an automated email receipt after submitting the online application form.

-- A Technical Support Officer will make an initial assessment of your application and POE and will contact you with any queries.
+- A Technical Support Officer will make an initial assessment of your application and Production Organisation Exposition (POE) and will contact you with any queries.

-- The CAA Resource Management Team will contact you to arrange for a Surveyor to carry out an on-site audit.
+- The Civil Aviation Authority (CAA) Resource Scheduling Team will contact you to arrange for a surveyor to carry out an on-site audit.

-- Any questions regarding the scheduling of your on site visit can be directed to the Resource Management Team at 01293 573600.
+- Any questions regarding the scheduling of your on-site visit can be directed to the Resource Scheduling Team at 01293 573600.

-- A CAA Surveyor will conduct an audit against the requirements and any audit findings will be raised in an audit report.
+- The Surveyor will conduct an audit against the requirements and any audit findings will be raised in an audit report.

-- The Airworthiness Surveyor will review the nominated personnel.
+- The Surveyor will review the nominated personnel.
 Interviews for key personnel may be carried out.

 - If findings have been raised, the organisation should address all the findings and notify the Surveyor of the actions taken

-- Once any audit findings relating to the initial application have been closed the Airworthiness Surveyor will submit a recommendation to A & A for the issue of the approval.
+- Once any audit findings relating to the initial application have been closed the Surveyor will submit a recommendation to the Shared Services Approvals team for the issue of the approval.

-- When A&A receive the recommendation the approval certificates will be raised and sent to your organisation within 20 working days.
+- When the Approvals team receive the recommendation the approval certificates will be raised and sent to your organisation within 20 working days.

 - Your organisation can begin undertaking and releasing work once you receive the certificates.